tomirons/pw-web/readme.md

 4. bootstrap/cache/
 5. .env

-Once that is done you'll need to edit the .env file and change the database credentials.
+Next, edit the `.env` file and change the database credentials.

 **Note:** Make sure your inside the `pw-web` directory when you run the commands.